-The network hosted presentations from boiler and cogeneration experts as well as specialists in methane capture and usage.
+The network hosted presentations from boiler and refrigeration experts as well as specialists in cogeneration.

-Under the auspices of this project four selected environment innovation projects have been filmed and an information CD developed covering issues addressed by the innovation, the technology employed and the successful outcomes employed.
+Under the auspices of this project four selected environment innovation projects have been filmed and an information CD developed covering issues addressed by the innovations, the technology employed and the successful outcomes employed.
 The projects covered by the CD were:

-- treating waste water from a meat processing plant to a potable water standard - the use of a biomass boiler to greatly reduce hot water heating expenses - the capture of methane from an anaerobic pond at a rendering facility for electrical generation - an alternative approach to storing and treating waste water in an environmentally sensitive area.
+- new DAF innovation - the use of wood chips to reduce water use in lairage - the capture of methane from an anaerobic pond at a meat processing facility - an alternative above ground approach to storing and treating waste water in an environmentally sensitive area.